-We constantly monitor benefit claims, looking for any suspicious circumstances or information, but no matter how much effort we put in to this, we cannot do it alone - we need your help.
+We constantly monitor benefit claims, looking for any suspicious circumstances or information, but no matter how much effort we put into this, we cannot do it alone - we need your help.

 If you suspect someone is committing Housing Benefit Fraud you can report this in three ways:

-By Telephone: Contact the National Benefit Fraud Hotline on 0800 854 440.
+- By Telephone: Contact the National Benefit Fraud Hotline on 0800 854 440.

 Your call is free and confidential.
 You do not have to give your name or address.
 Lines are open Monday to Friday 8.00am to 6.00pm.
 If you have speech or hearing problems you can use a text phone service on 0800 328 0512 or Welsh speakers can call on 0800 678 3722.

 - Online: Benefit Fraud Website

-By Post: NBFH, PO Box 224, Preston, PR1 1GP
+- By Post: NBFH, PO Box 224, Preston, PR1 1GP

-If you suspect someone is committing Council Tax Support Fraud you can contact the Council on 01386 565280.
-You do not have to give your name or address when you call.
+- By telephone: 01386 565280 - you do not have to give your name or address when you call.
 The information you provide would be treated in the strictest confidence.

-Alternatively, you can write to Council Tax Support Investigations Team, South Worcestershire Revenues and Benefits Shared Services, PO Box 11, Pershore, Worcs, WR10 1PU.
+- By Post: Council Tax Support Investigations Team, South Worcestershire Revenues and Benefits Shared Services, PO Box 11, Pershore, Worcs, WR10 1PU.

-You can also e-mail the investigations team: firstname.lastname@example.org
+- Email: the investigations team: firstname.lastname@example.org

 Types of Housing Benefit/Council Tax Support Fraud

-- Failure to declare all of their income knowing the non-declaration will increase their benefit award.
+- Failure to declare all income, savings/capital or the ownership of another property/land elsewhere, knowing the non-declaration will increase the amount of benefit you are awarded

-- Failure to declare the presence of other adults in the property in order to preserve or increase entitlement to benefit.
+- Failure to declare the presence of other adults in the property in order to preserve or increase entitlement to benefit

 - If you own a property and are falsely claiming that you pay rent for the property, inventing a landlord, providing false rent books and tenancy agreements